The best drones for real estate photography in 2023

 • Very expensive

 The raw image formats and image bracketing capabilities make the Mavic 3 a photographic powerhouse compared to any other drone of its class.
 The bracketing is especially useful for real estate applications.
-It will allow your drone photos to more closely match your interior shots if you are someone who uses HDR.
+It will allow your drone photos to more closely match your shots if you are someone who uses HDR.
 While the video isn’t quite up there in the 6K range, the Mavic 3 shoots a maximum of 5.1k at 50fps for pilots who require more from their drone’s video abilities.

 The consensus related to DJI’s listed flight time is that 46 minutes feels a bit embellished.
 However, the actual flight time is still around the 40 minutes mark, which is a respectable flight time for a drone of its size and weight.
 And that 40 minutes of flight time is much better than the measly 15-20 minutes of flight time offered a mere ten years ago.
 Plus, if you are strictly taking still photos, 40 minutes should be plenty of time to get the winning shots.